Barnacl437/text-ed/README.md

 stay calm bro, find the exe in ```text-ed/obj/Debug``` and download it.

 P/S: GitHub says every file they could detect was 100% written in C#, I'm new to this and also for fun so I didn't really know it was.
+Maybe a typical Windows app can be written in C# tho.
 Also it requires .NET to run (minimum 2.0) so please install if didn't or run it in a stable Windows installation.
 WinPE does not have .NET by default so idk